Eichmann trial: Witnesses

 A hallmark of the prosecution's case was the extensive use of survivor testimony.
 Over a hundred witnesses were called to both establish Eichmann's personal contributions to the Holocaust and to paint a human picture of its scale.
 Most of these witnesses had no direct encounters with Eichmann but were instead chosen to represent different types of Jewish experiences under the Nazis.
 Crucially, witnesses from across Europe were chosen so as to demonstrate the scale of the genocide.
 For example, Abraham Lewenson, a survivor of the Warsaw Ghetto, described conditions there and set the stage for later evidence about deportations.
-This strategy of presenting witnesses country by country meant the court heard about the Holocaust in a personal register before seeing how Eichman orchestrated the process on paper.
+This strategy of presenting witnesses country by country meant the court heard about the Holocaust in a personal register before seeing how Eichmann orchestrated the process on paper.

 Among the most prominent witnesses was Zivia Lubetkin, a leader of the Jewish Combat Organization in Warsaw.
 She recounted the persecution of Warsaw's Jews and the uprising in 1943.
 She described the starvation, deportations and finally the armed revolt in the ghetto.
 While her story did not mention Eichmann by name, it did reinforce the narrative of Nazi cruelty and Jewish resistance that the prosecution wanted the world to hear.
 It also countered any insinuation that Jews went "like sheep to slaughter."
 Her testimony generated interest in the theme of Jewish resistance in German-occupied Europe and showed that even amid despair, Jews still had the will to fight, implicitly underlining the brutality of an oppressor who drove them to such extremes.

 Another impactful witness was Abba Kovner, a poet from Vilnius, modern-day Lithuania.
 Kovner had been one of the first to warn that Hitler planned to annihilate all of Europe's Jews.
 He testified on 4 May 1961, offering a vivid account of the Vilna Ghetto and the emergence of armed resistance.
 He described how rumors of mass killings turned into a grim reality and how he aided the youth resistance movement; he urged his fellow Jews in an underground manifesto to not "go like sheep to the slaughter".
 His testimony was so passionate that at one point Judge Landau halted him for straying so far into a personal narrative of heroism without direct connection to Eichmann.
 His words left a strong impression on the public and underscored the idea that some Jews had understood Nazi intentions early and tried to fight back.
 His testimony reinforced Eichmann's culpability by illustrating his overarching plan; like Lubetkin's, his testimony had educational value.
 It personalized the abstract charge of "crimes against the Jewish people" via the voice of a survivor-hero.